 The first field evidence of electrostatic pinholing was documented in an article in 1989 by Mark Staker at Mountain Fuel Supply.
 In 1984 Mountain Fuel repair crews discovered an electrostatic pinhole leak after a squeeze-off procedure.
-Additional research of industry reporting pinholing incidents discovered pinholing during purging and through multi saddles and inline tees when 3rd party damage breaking a service line resulted in increased gas flow.
+Additional research of industry reporting pinholing incidents discovered pinholing during purging and through multi-saddles and inline tees when third- party damage resulted in breaking of a service line and increased gas flow.